SDSC-ORD/shacl/README.md

 ```
 docker pull ghcr.io/sdsc-ord/shacl:1.4.2_09e93ff
 ```
+> :warning: It is generally better to used a fixed version of the docker image, rather than the `latest` tag.
+Consult the [package page](https://github.com/SDSC-ORD/shacl/pkgs/container/shacl) find what versions are available.
 To use the Docker image, there are two possible commands.
 To run the validator:

 ```